-RESEARCH METHODOLOGY IN ZAGREB KINESIOLOGY CIRCLE

-Franjo Prot
+Konstantin Momirović (1932-2004): Methodological Contributions to Multivariate Statistics and Data Analysis

+Franjo Prot1 Vesna Lužar-Stiffler2 Vesna Hljuz Dobrić3 Ksenija Bosnar4 Zoran Bekić5 Marijan Gredelj6

-Faculty of Kinesiology, University of Zagreb, Croatia
+^{1,4}Faculty of Kinesiology, University of Zagreb, Croatia ^{1,4}{pipo, xenia}@kif.hr

-Abstract
+^{2,3,5}University Computing Centre - SRCE, University of Zagreb, Croatia ^{2,3,5}{vesna.luzar-stiffler, vesna.dobric, zoran.bekic}@srce.hr

+6Institut for Research and Development of Sustainable Ecosystems, Zagreb, Croatia 6marijan.gredelj@ires.hr

-In this paper development of research methodology in Zagreb kinesiolgiy circle is presented.
-It is stated that form 1960's Zagreb kinesiology circle kinesiology was developing as contemporary science of human movement.
-It is based on the principles and methodological developments appropriate to the research problems imposed and resolved.
-As a central and dominant figure of methodological developments is recognized prof. Konstantin Momirović PhD.
-(1932-2004).
-"He made kinesiology into a research field" as noticed by prof. Ingram Olkin (2008).
-Multivariate data analysis and statistics had been a core of his research methodology considerations.
-His role of active contributor to both the theoretical and applied developments is stressed.
-Development of ideas on research methodology and multivariate data analysis, in kinesiology as a science, it is presented trough several recognized phases.
-In the first, initialization phase, methodological topics had been treated as an act of assimilation of ideas and techniques from close related and more developed social scientific disciplines (i.e. psychology etc.).
-In the second phase "Zagreb Methodological and Multivariate Data Analysis Circle" at the University of Zagreb (Institute of Kinesiology at the Faculty of Physical Education and at the University Computing Centre - SRCE) had been established, where completely new ideas emerged.
-In the third phase he influenced and organized various productive groups of researchers, so the circle became a school which influenced other social sciences too.
-Within these three periods some sub phases and several areas of interest are relatively easy recognized.
-Evolution of some of the most influential ideas, algorithmic solutions and program implementations are demonstrated.
+Abstract.
+Konstantin Momirović (1932-2004) had been an active contributor to both the theoretical and applied developments in multivariate data analysis from its early beginnings in 1960 until his sudden death in 2004.
+Some of his methodological contributions were published even after 2004.
+From the point of view of development of his ideas on multivariate data analysis, it is possible to recognize several phases.

+In the first, initialization phase, he worked on methodological topics as an individual assimilating and developing contemporary ideas.
+In the second phase, he influenced and became the originator and principal figure in the so called "Zagreb Methodological and Multivariate Data Analysis Circle" at the University of Zagreb (Institute of Kinesiology at the Faculty of Physical Education and at the University Computing Centre - SRCE) where completely new ideas emerged.
+In the third phase he influenced and organized various productive groups of researchers around the Institute for Criminological and Sociological Research, and the Department of Psychology at the Faculty of

+Philosophy of University of Belgrade.
+Within these three periods some sub phases are recognized, as well.
+In each of these phases and sub phases several areas of interest are relatively easy to recognize.

+Evolution of some of the more influential ideas, algorithmic solutions and program implementations are demonstrated.
 Finally, his contributions and influences are divided in the same way as they are grouped and incorporated into the SPSS macro language coded library of seven hundred and sixty macro programs (Prot, F., A. Hosek, K. Bosnar, V. Luzar-Stiffler, V. Hljuz Dobric, Z. Bekić, M. Gredelj (2008)).

-This short overview is the core of a more elaborate presentation scheduled for Key note speech to the Research Methodology section of 5th.
-International conference on Kinesiology at Zagreb 2008.
+This short overview is the core of a more elaborate presentation scheduled for Memorial Session: "Data Mining, Statistics and Biometrics" during the ITI 2008 30th Anniversary Conference at Cavtat.

-Key words: Research methods in kinesiology, Zagreb kinesiology circle, Konstantin Momirović, Multivariate data analysis, Robust Methods, Measurement Theory, SS Statistical System
+Keywords.
+K. Momirović, Multivariate data analysis, Robust Methods, Measurement Theory, SS Statistical System.

-Introduction
+1. Introduction